dlwh/epic/README.md

 <pre>
 --treebank.path "path/to/treebank"
---constraints.path "path/to/constraints.ser.gz"
---baseParser.path "path/to/xbar.gr"
+--cache.path "constraint.cache"
---modelFactory                                   # the kind of parser to train.
+--modelFactory  XXX                              # the kind of parser to train.
 See below.
---opt.useStochastic true                         # turn on stochastic gradient
+--opt.useStochastic true                         # turn on stochastic gradient --opt.regularization 1.0                         # regularization constant. you need to regularize, badly.
 </pre>